The characteristics of the meandering effect in a stratified wake: Abstract

 \section{Abstract}

-The gradual suppression of the vertical motions and the emergence of large-scale horizontal structures are characteristics of a stratified wake flow.
-We isolate the resulting wake meandering from the stationary velocity, i.e., the velocity without meandering, by utilizing direct numerical simulations covering Reynolds numbers $Re_B=UD/\nu$ between $[10 000, 50 000]$ and Froude number $Fr_B=U_B/ND$ between $[2, 50]$ ($U_B$ is the freestream velocity, $D$ is the characteristic length scale, and $N$ is the buoyancy frequency).
-The meandering range is growing in the horizontal direction as the wake width, but decreases in the vertical direction, opposite to the wake height.
-The meandering, especially in the horizontal direction, leads to the dispersion of the instantaneous velocity and layered flow structures.
+The gradual suppression of the vertical motions and the emergence of large-scale horizontal structures in the late wake are commonly seen in a stratified wake flow.
+We isolate the resulting wake meandering from the stationary velocity, i.e., the velocity without meandering, by utilizing direct numerical simulations covering bulk Reynolds numbers $Re_B=U_B D/\nu$ between $[10 000, 50 000]$ and bulk Froude number $Fr_B=U_B/ND$ between $[2, 50]$ ($U_B$ is the freestream velocity, $D$ is the characteristic length scale, and $N$ is the buoyancy frequency).
+The meandering range is growing in the horizontal direction as the wake width, but decreases in the vertical direction, different from the wake height.
+The meandering, especially in the horizontal direction, leads to the distortion of the instantaneous velocity and layered flow structures.
 Thus, the mean velocity profile deviates from the assumption of two-dimensional self-similarity in the late wake.
-Due to the distortion of the mean velocity profile, the superposition of the meandering to the stationary velocity is non-trivial.
-The scaling of the width and the height transitions at different points, and the scaling of the velocity deficit is further more complicated.
-Through theoretical analysis, we obtain and verify the momentum flux equation.
-We can accurately measure the impact of the meandering on the scaling of the lengths, and also the scaling of the velocity deficit.
+Apart from the distortion of the velocity profile, the meandering of the wake also differentiates the statistics of the horizontal direction from those of the vertical direction.
+The scaling of the width and the height transitions at different points, and they are related to the scaling of the velocity deficit through the momentum flux equation.
+Through theoretical analysis, we obtain the superposition of the meandering to the stationary velocity.
+We can accurately measure how the meandering distorts the self-similar velocity profile and impacts the scaling of the width and height, and thus how the meandering changes the scaling of the velocity deficit.